 - Await an email with information about your assigned major advisor.

 - Schedule an appointment and meet with your assigned major advisor, who will then sign-off on your Course Sequence Worksheet.
+For Spring 2020, this meeting will be conducted online.

 Inquiries about the status of your application should be made to email@example.com